ajrgodfrey/LetsUseRNow/readme.md

 ## April 2017

 - started use of the accessible graphs tool on the http version of the book.
 Must be viewed using a browser that handles SVG (not IE!) to work.
+- added a chapter to present my exploration into Operations Research problems; just for fun really as it harks back to the old days.